zpainter/iassist/content/blog/championing-public-data-data-professionals-in-civic-life.md

 I'll start by talking about how I got here, because I think my trajectory reflects the larger path of our field in the last few years, at least, and where it's going.

 I started my career as the first data librarian at the University of North Carolina at Greensboro in 2007.
 In some ways, that was an incredible opportunity.
 I got to define what the role meant.
 In other ways, it was genuinely difficult, because nobody else quite understood what I did.
 If a question at the reference desk had the word "data" in it, it came to me.
-If a newspaper article mentioned data, I was asked for my thoughts, even if the content was unrelated to my work
+If a newspaper article mentioned data, I was asked for my thoughts, even if the content was unrelated to my work.

 I was a unicorn.
 I was expected to know statistical software packages (as many as possible), GIS, government data, my subject domains, and, later, data management practices and qualitative data analysis software.
 And I tell you this not to complain, but because many people in this room know what I am talking about.
 As a community, we've often faced unrealistic expectations or a lack of understanding of our field and exactly what a data librarian or data professional does.